A separation theorem for simple theories: Further remarks and open questions

 \section{Further remarks and open questions}

 As noted above, the results in the present paper dealing with countable contexts may be seen as the case of ``$\kappa = \aleph_0$.''
-In this section we record the natural extensions of the definitions and theorems to the case of arbitrary $\kappa$ without proofs, noting the main work of the proofs is already done in the case $\kappa = \aleph_0$ (so even though we plan to give details in a companion manuscript, it is worth stating these versions here for the interested reader).
+In this section we record the natural extensions of the definitions and theorems to the case of arbitrary $\kappa$ without proofs, noting the main work of the proofs is already done in the case $\kappa = \aleph_0$ (so even though we plan to give some details in future work, it is worth stating these versions here for the interested reader).
+Complementary to the above comments: